MicrosoftDocs/query-docs/query-languages/dax/tojson-function-dax.md

 ---
 # TOJSON

 Returns a table as a string using JSON format.
-This function applies to Power BI Desktop only.

 ## Syntax

 ```dax